ElijahCuff/AndroidNightmare/README.md

 # RandyAndy
 Open source Android Ransomware using crypto currency ransom.

+DO NOT INSTALL "APP.apk" on a device that has important files, please use an emulator or old empty device for testing purposes.

 ### History
 I have been looking into cyber security 9n Android devices lately and it occured to me that to, to fully understand what we are dealing with - I need to understand how to make them.